-- 1. Hiring Frontline Staff Must be the Priority Record Low Staffing and High Workload Have Had Disastrous Public Impact - AFGE Council 216 will lobby Congress to adequately fund EEOC and ensure that the agency prioritizes backfilling frontline staff.
+- 1. Inadequate Frontline Staffing Levels and High Workload Have Had Disastrous Public Impact.
+An Across the Board Hiring Freeze Would be Detrimental to an already Understaffed EEOC. - AFGE Council 216 will lobby Congress to avoid or limit a hiring freeze and adequately fund EEOC and ensure that the agency prioritizes backfilling frontline staff.

-Enforcing Title VII and other laws that prevent employment discrimination requires frontline staff.
+Enforcing Title VII and other laws that prevent employment discrimination from costing jobs requires frontline staff.
 EEOC must have the resources to effectively remedy and deter discrimination.
 Ensuring Americans have a fair shot to get and keep their jobs ensures a healthy economy for all.